adstuart/azure-expressroute-migration/README.md

 ## 2.3.
 Capture existing configuration

 Before removing the old connectivity, we should capture its logical configuration and form a baseline diagram to iterate from.
-Important information shown in the example diagram below includes;
+Important information includes;

 - Which Azure regions are being used, E.g. West Europe
-- ExpressRoute Gateway SKU, e.g. "high", or "ERGw1Az" https://docs.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsku
+- ExpressRoute Gateway [SKU](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gwsku), e.g. _High_, or _ERGw1Az_
 - ExpressRoute connection objects (the things that link a _gateway_ to a _circuit_ within the same subscriptions)
-- ExpressRoute authorisations (the things that link a _gateway_ to a _circuit_ within a different subscription) https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-arm#circuit-owner-operations
+- ExpressRoute authorisations (the things that link a _gateway_ to a _circuit_ within a [different subscription](ttps://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-arm#circuit-owner-operations))
 - ExpressRoute circuit attributes
   - Peering location, e.g. London1
   - Bandwidth, e.g. 1Gbps